lowdefy/lowdefy-docs/tutorial/tutorial-create-page-content-2.md

-If you refresh your page, you should see a link in the header menu to the booking page.
+If you refresh the browser tab in which your app is running, you should see a link in the header menu to the booking page.
 If you click on that link it should take you to a page that looks like this: